-- Avoid templates, they are difficult to change and often look stale and employers have seen them.
-Did you Google it?
-So did someone else - Be comfortable with software, you need to be able to change layout and content easily - Use effects consistently such as bold, underline italics and lines, etc. to engage the reader - Avoid elaborate fonts/effects, they confuse readers and don't work well in applicant tracking systems - Your header needs a professional email address and phone number with voicemail - Resume length is determined by your experiences and industry norms, generally no more than two pages - Organize!
+- Avoid templates, they are difficult to change and often look stale, employers have seen them, you google'ed it?
+So did someone else - Be comfortable with software, you need to be able to change layout and content easily - Use effects consistently such as bold, underline and italics, lines, etc. to engage the reader - Avoid elaborate fonts/effects, they confuse readers and don't work well in applicant tracking systems - Your header needs a professional email address and phone number with voicemail - Resume length is determined by your experiences and industry norms, there are no rules - Organize!
 Employers are reviewing resumes quickly, make it easy to find important information